 Exna Side Effects

-Note: This page contains information about the side effects of benzthiazide.
-Some of the dosage forms included on this document may not apply to the brand name Exna.
+Note: This document contains side effect information about benzthiazide.
+Some dosage forms listed on this page may not apply to the brand name Exna.

 Hyperuricemia may be an important consideration in patients with a history of gout.
 Hypophosphatemia and low serum magnesium concentrations may occur, but are usually clinically insignificant except in malnourished patients.[Ref]